paulinevos/raffle-server/README.md

 5. The pool will remain open to pick more winners, as long as the host is connected and the pool isn't timed out.

 ### Further usage notes
+- Messages sent from the raffle server to clients will always be json encoded and will have either a `message` or an `error` property.
 - One pool may be active at any given time (may change in future versions).
 To start a new pool, the current host must first disconnect.
 - The pool will be closed automatically when the host disconnects or when it times out (defaults to 1 hour).